Clarence Winthrop Bowen: Biography

 Clarence Winthrop Bowen was born in Brooklyn, New York, on May 22, 1852.
 His father was Henry Chandler Bowen (1813–1896), member of dry goods firms Bowen & McNamee and Bowen, Holmes & Company, New York City, and his mother was Lucy Maria Tappan (1825–1863), daughter of Lewis and Suzanna (née Aspinwall) Tappan of Brooklyn.
-Lewis Tappan joined the abolitionism movement.
+Lewis Tappan joined the abolitionist movement.
 Clarence Winthrop Bowen was a direct descendant, on his father's side, from the Puritan Apostle Eliot; on his mother's side, he was a great-grand nephew of Benjamin Franklin.
 He was the elder brother of John Eliot Bowen, American author.

 Bowen's father was the founder of The Independent in 1848, and subsequently sole owner and editor; Henry Chandler Bowen was the son of George and Lydia Wolcott (née Eaton) Bowen, of Woodstock, Connecticut.
 Roseland Cottage, also known as the Henry C. Bowen House, is a historic house located on Connecticut Route 169 in Woodstock.
 The house was added to the National Register of Historic Places in 1977 and was declared a National Historic Landmark in 1992.

 Clarence Winthrop Bowen was a private tutor.
 In his freshman year at Yale, he won third prize at the Brothers in Unity Freshman debate.
 In his junior year, he was awarded first prize at the Junior debate and second prize for dispute appointment.
 His senior year he won second prize for both colloquy appointment and English composition.
 He was on his Class Cup Committee; member Kappa Sigma Epsilon, Delta Beta Xi (Alpha Sigma Phi), Delta Kappa Epsilon, and Wolf's Head Society.